-Korn Performs Anniversary Show For Their Album ‘Follow The Leade
+Korn Performs Anniversary Show For Their Album, ‘Follow The Leader’

 “Blind” followed the band’s first-ever live performance of “Justin” in its entirety.

-They performed hits like “Clown,” “Somebody Someone,” “Falling Away From Me,” “Coming Undone,” “Y’all Want A Single,” “4U,” “Make Me Bad,” “Here To Stay,” and then closed the evening by going back into Follow The Leader with the album’s final track “My Gift To You.”
+They performed hits like “Clown,” “Somebody Someone,” “Falling Away From Me,” “Coming Undone,” “Y’all Want A Single,” “4U,” “Make Me Bad,” “Here To Stay,” and then closed the evening by going back into Follow The Leader with the album’s final track, “My Gift To You.”

-Korn went on to release another nine albums to follow their 1998 mainstream debut, they have often performed many songs from Follow The Leader, but this marks the first time the band has performed a set so heavily featuring songs from that album since its release.
+Korn went on to release another nine albums after their 1998 debut.
+While they have often performed many songs from Follow The Leader, this marks the first time the band has performed a set so heavily featuring songs from that album since its release.